Sourcemap Explorer

 How to see every JavaScript library a website uses

 Wappalyzer, BuiltWith and WhatRuns will identify the big frameworks: React, Vue, lodash, jQuery.
 They'll miss every internal utility and every niche npm package.
-The complete list only exists inside the sourcemap.
+The complete list only exists inside the sourcemap, where the bundler left a record of every `node_modules/<pkg>/` path it touched during the build.

 Background